JDSiemens/LabSticks/README.md

 ![Initial Sketch](images/4.jpg)

-LabSticks leverages the flexibility of GMK firmware and easily accessible components, with the design centered around a custom printed circuit board (PCB) and a 3D printed ergonomic enclosure.
+LabSticks leverages the flexibility of QMK firmware and easily accessible components, with the design centered around a custom printed circuit board (PCB) and a 3D printed ergonomic enclosure.

 ## Design